Kareem-Zaid/Releases/README.md

-This is where you see all software release developed by me, Kareem Zaid.
+This is where you see all software releases developed by me, Kareem Zaid.